The page contains the complete writeup for the Scenario: "Mushroom Hunt".

 The shooter must roll to attack with firearms at +1 Difficulty.

-If the tire is hit, the bus driver must make a Wits + Drive roll, Difficulty 7 to not flip the bus.
+If the tire is hit, the bus driver must make a Dexterity + Drive roll, Difficulty 7 to not flip the bus.
 Each blown tire increases the Difficulty of all Drive rolls by 1 and significantly reduces the bus’s top speed.

 Board the bus